wombleton/gitlaw-nz/acts/T/Trustee Companies Act 1967.md

     (2) A company shall not be entitled to object to enter the name of a trustee company in its register of shareholders by reason only that the trustee company is a trustee or is a corporation.

-    (3) Notwithstanding anything to the contrary in the Companies Act 1955 or any other enactment or rule of law, a trustee company may enter its own name, or the name of any company of which it is a subsidiary, in its register of shareholders in respect of any shares to which the trustee company is entitled in a fiduciary capacity; and the trustee company may hold any such shares:
+    (3) Notwithstanding anything to the contrary in the [Companies Act 1993][102] or any other enactment or rule of law, a trustee company may enter its own name, or the name of any company of which it is a subsidiary, in its register of shareholders in respect of any shares to which the trustee company is entitled in a fiduciary capacity; and the trustee company may hold any such shares:

     provided that no regard shall be had to this subsection in determining whether any such shares are an authorised investment in any case.

     Compare: 1957 No 36 s 126(1), (2)

+    Section 26(3): amended, on 5 December 2013, by [section 14][103] of the Companies Amendment Act 2013 (2013 No 111).

 ##### 27 Sale of goods by auction